 What you can see, and what you can't.

-Measure is the function with the most software and the least clarity.
-It's the difference between a dashboard that scrolls and a dashboard that decides.
-What you count, what you compare, what you act on.
+Measure is the function with the most software and the least reconciliation.
+It's the difference between two dashboards nobody trusts and one read both populations are scored against.
+What you count, what you ignore, what each number tells you about whether the operation is working.
+Humans and AI together.

 v 02 · live